 The good news is chronic gastritis usually gets better with ongoing monitoring — unfortunately, many neglect their health and do not visit a doctor till it’s too late.

-What are the symptoms of chronic gastric pain?
+What are the symptoms of chronic gastric pain in Singapore?

 Patients often experience: